THE REGION

 One of the original demarcation boundaries separated Alto Douro from Douro Superior, at the Cachão da Valeira area.
 This division was due to a geological accident (the granite monolith in the river that prevented navigation on the Douro River upstream of that obstacle).
 The difference between the two zones was evident, with vine cultivation being more prominent in Alto Douro.

-Later, with the removal of the granite block during the reign of Queen Maria, vine cultivation expanded to the east, although Douro Superior still had less importance in vine cultivation compared to Alto Douro.
+Later, with the removal of the granite block during the reign of Queen Maria, vine cultivation spread eastwards, although it continued to be less important in the Upper Douro than in the Upper Douro.

-With the administrative reform of 1936, the Alto Douro region itself was designated as Baixo Corgo and Alto Corgo, and this subdivision also serves the purpose of differentiating the wines produced in each sub-region.
+With the administrative reform of 1936, the Alto Douro region itself came to be called Baixo Corgo and Alto Corgo, with this subdivision also serving to differentiate the wines produced in one or the other sub-region.

 Text and image taken from the Institute of Douro and Porto Wines.